Unitec Institute of Technology

-Unitec Institute of Technology (Māori: Te Whare Wānanga o Wairaka) is the largest institute of technology in Auckland, New Zealand.
+Unitec (Māori: Te Whare Wānanga o Wairaka) is the largest institute of technology in Auckland, New Zealand.
 16,844 students study programmes from certificate to postgraduate degree level (levels 1 to 9) across a range of subjects.

 The main campus is situated in Mt Albert while a secondary Waitākere campus is situated in Henderson and there are various pop-ups throughout the North Shore.
 It also offers programs overseas.

 History

+Origins

 Unitec was founded as Carrington Technical Institute in 1976 on the Mt Albert site on Carrington road, which has 55 hectares of grounds.
 The area on which Unitec's main campus is located was formerly home to the Whau Lunatic Asylum, later known as Carrington Hospital.
-The hospital building (Building 1) is an imposing brick Italianate-Romanesque structure, located at the northern end of the Unitec Campus.
-The hospital building was the largest in New Zealand when it was built in the 1860s.
-The hospital was decommissioned during the early 1990s, and the building is now part of Unitec.

 The name changed to Carrington Polytechnic in 1987 and then to "Unitec Institute of Technology" in 1994.
 Unitec applied for University status in 1999, but the Government ruled, somewhat controversially, in 2005 that Unitec did not meet the academic criteria of a university and would remain an Institute of Technology.

+Expansion

 In 2006, Unitec opened its Waitakere Campus in the centre of Henderson, West Auckland.
 The campus is a joint development with the former Waitakere City Council and includes the new Waitākere Central Library.
 Unitec's Waitakere campus offers introductory computing, community development, and nursing courses.

 In August 2011, Unitec opened a campus in Albany, on Auckland's North Shore, but it was closed in December 2016.
-On 1 April 2020, Unitec Institute of Technology was subsumed into New Zealand Institute of Skills & Technology alongside the 15 other Institutes of Technology and Polytechnics (ITPs).
+On 1 April 2020, Unitec Institute of Technology became a subsidiary of Te Pūkenga (the New Zealand Institute of Skills and Technology) alongside the 15 other institutes of technology and polytechnics (ITPs).

+Merger into Te Pūkenga, 2020–2025

 In July 2018 Unitec made the news after revealing deficits totaling nearly $100 million over four years and prompting the Education Minister Chris Hipkins to consider interventions.
 It was not alone by September 2018 there were four of the country's polytechnics at a high financial risk with 10 making deficits and none were expected to make the surplus that the government required.

 In 2019 a major restructure across the polytechnic sector was announced.
+On 1 April 2020, Unitec was subsumed into Te Pūkenga (the New Zealand Institution of Skills & Technology) alongside the 15 other Institutions of Technology and Polytechnics (ITPs).